-The majority of temporomandibular or jaw joint problems can and should be managed in primary care.
-Primary care practitioners should follow guidelines published by the Royal College of Surgeons when making referrals to specialist units like the maxillofacial department at QVH.
+The majority of temporo-mandibular joint (TMJ) or jaw joint problems can and should be managed in primary care.
+Primary care practitioners should follow guidelines published by the Royal College of Surgeons (RCS) when making referrals to specialist units like the Maxillofacial Department at QVH.
 It was noticed that the department was receiving a high number of inadequate or inappropriate referrals, putting pressure on the clinics and causing a challenge in managing the high patient volume.

-The aim of this audit was to assess the quality and appropriateness of all temporomandibular joint referrals received by QVH to examine whether patients are receiving the most appropriate care.
-Referrals and records of 260 patients were analysed against the RCS guidelines, spanning a three year period.
+The aim of this audit was to assess the quality and appropriateness of all TMJ referrals received by QVH to examine whether patients are receiving the most appropriate care.
+260 patient referrals and records were analysed against the RCS guidelines, spanning over a three-year period.

 Most referring clinicians were general dental practitioners (51.8%), followed by GPs (41%).
-The majority of referring clinicians did not follow the recommended guidelines for assessment of temporomandibular disorders.
-A large group of patients (85.6%) did not have any investigations prior to referral, 42.6% of referring clinicians did not start any form of conservative management and only 41.2% provided information about conservative management.
-The RCS guidelines recommend at least six months of conservative management before referral but 51.8% of patients were referred with a duration of management of less than three months, while 77.6% of referrals did not meet any of the clinical criteria to refer patients.
+The majority of referring clinicians did not follow the recommended guidelines for assessment of TMJ patients.
+A large group of patients (85.6%) did not have any investigations prior to referral.
+42.6% of referring clinicians did not start any form of conservative management and only 41.2% provided information about conservative management.
+51.8% of patients were referred with a duration of management of less than 3 months, while the guidelines recommend at least 6 months of conservative management before referral.
+77.6% of referrals did not meet any of the clinical criteria to refer patients.

 With this in mind, a new referral pathway for GDPs and GPs that aligns with the RCS guidelines has been produced and shared with referring clinicians.
 Good quality, appropriate referrals should improve the patient pathway and the care patients receive, ultimately improving clinical outcomes.
-Reaudit is planned for summer 2022 after the dissemination of the new referral pathway.
+Re-audit is planned for summer 2022 after the dissemination of the new referral pathway.

-Fixed retainer failures in QVH (Project 637)
+Fixed retainer failures in the QVH (Project 637)

 Retention maintains teeth in their corrected positions following orthodontic treatment.
 Fixed bonded retainers (BRs) prevent relapse and overcome compliance issues associated with removable retainers.
 Disadvantages include long-term maintenance and cleaning difficulties.
 A BR may fail due to wire fracture, partial bond failure or total loss.
 Following discharge, patients incur maintenance costs under private contract.
-Auditing QVH BR outcomes highlights opportunities to improve procedure, teaching and cost-effectiveness while providing more accurate information to patients.
+Auditing QVH BR outcomes highlights opportunities to improve procedure, teaching and cost-effectiveness; while providing more accurate information to patients.

 The primary aim of this audit was to analyse both failure rates and types of failure for all BRs fitted in 2019, over a 12-month follow-up period.
 Secondary aims were to investigate incidence of failure per staff grade, quality of record keeping and attendance at emergency vs routine clinic.
-An overall failure rate of 10% or less during the post-debond 12 month follow-up was regarded as acceptable.
+An overall failure rate of 10% or less during the post-debond 12-month follow-up was regarded as acceptable.
 This standard has been adopted by similar published UK-based audits.

 It was found that within one year, 72.5% of BRs (290) did not require any intervention, while 27.5% (110) experienced failure.
-Three percent of BRs (12) failed multiple times.
-The average time to failure was five months.
-The reasons for failure were:

-- 73.8% partial bond failure
+3% of BRs (12) failed multiple times.
+The average time to QVH Quality Report 2021/22 failure was 5 months.
+73.8% of failures were due to partial bond failure; 6.6% to wire fracture; 12.3% to total wire loss; 0.8% to trauma; while 5.8% had no documented cause.

-- 6.6% wire fracture

-- 12.3% total wire loss

-- 0.8% trauma

-- 5.8% no documented cause.

 Of the failure cases, 50% were bonded by registrars, 31.1% by therapists, 18.9% by consultants and 0.8% by specialist orthodontists.
 Of the successful BRs, 47.6% were bonded by registrars, 32% by therapists, 15.9% by consultants and 4.8% by specialist orthodontists.
-In 2019, 25 emergency appointments were attributable to bonded retainer failures.
+25 emergency appointments in 2019 were attributable to bonded retainer failures.